beginning of content

 What are the symptoms of allergies?

-Symptoms of allergies depend on what you are allergic to and how severe your allergy is.
-Symptoms can range from mild to life-threatening.
+Symptoms of allergies depend on the type and severity of your allergy and can range from mild to life-threatening.

 A severe type of allergic reaction called anaphylaxis can cause: